amengel/amengel.github.io/research.md

 working:
        - title:   "The Limits of Agenda Setting?
 Framing Race’s Importance"
-       - title: "The (Un)Changing Nature of Whites' Racial Attitudes: Distinguishing Sincere and Artifactual Sources of Attitude Change"
        - title: "Improving the Measurement of Authoritarianism (with Stanley Feldman and Marc Hetherington)"
          url: "https://drive.google.com/file/d/1ioxftNYEqSnrBSG64myip2WYo5I7C4Qr/view?usp=sharing"
        - title:   "Worldview and Partisanship (with Marc Hetherington and Pamela Conover)"